Escaping an Abusive Relationship

 The stigma associated with abusive relationships compounds difficulties.
 Even after the victim recognizes the abuse, they discover that seeking help is difficult.
 First recognizing the problem, then escaping the danger often is a process that takes years, robbing precious time.
 The abuse harms psychological health, narrowing deep examinations, strangling growth and inviting deceptive coping mechanisms.
 Abusive relationships create the fertile ground for dysfunctional thinking.

-A victim of a vicious attack, with staples still holding together the gashing wound from a ferocious strike, lashed out at investigative questions, “You are blowing this way out of control.”
-The mind steps forward, lessens the crime, and excuses the injustice.
-It's what are mind does.
+A victim of a vicious attack, with staples still holding together the gashing wound from a ferocious strike, lashed out at investigative questions, “you are blowing this way out of control.”
+The mind steps forward, lessens the crime, and excuses a partner's injustice.
+It's what our mind does.

 The cycle of violence (love, anger, violence, sorrow) is an informative pictograph but is incomplete.
 The cycle focuses on only a fraction of the felt experience, skipping the deep feelings intimately part of each station of the cycle.
 A victim endures a myriad of powerful emotions, behaviors, unhealthy needs, insecurities, and faulty thinking that play primary roles in this life-destroying-cycle; both partners contribute and pay a significant price.

 The courage to break free requires many resources—both internal and external.

 The good news is that escape is possible.
 Millions escape the violence and move forward with a better life.
 They obtain freedom by humbly accepting the reality and courageously reaching for help.

 The abuser’s promises, small improvements, and apologizes are often shallow, just another turn in the on-going drama.
 Hope derived from short-term changes are shattered many times over, leaving the victim feeling ashamed and stupid.
 Through the goodness of their hearts they nurture the kindness of hope, believing their partner will change.